As we saw last week, Benedict had a hard time accepting girls on his baseball team and Coach Flo as his coach.

 As we have done with many of the virtues so far, we need to take the time to self-examine how well we live out the virtue of acceptance.
 Do we accept people for who they are as human beings, or do we rely on labels and stereotypes to determine our words, actions, and behaviors?

-We need to stop and honestly assess our actions, words, thoughts, and motivations when it comes to acceptance.
-After some self-examination, we have to ask some tough questions.
-Am I comfortable with the way I am raising my daughter to go out in life with the confidence and reality that she is strong, intelligent, and an empowered human being?
-Am I comfortable with the way I am raising my son to accept the fact that women are equal with men and should be accepted as equals in our world?
+If we stop and honestly assess our actions, words, thoughts, and motivations when it comes to acceptance, we may come to some realizations.
+Questions you might ask yourself: Am I raising my daughter to go out in life with the confidence and reality that she is strong, intelligent, and an empowered human being?
+Am I raising my son to accept the fact that women are equal with men and should be accepted as equals in our world?

 Reggie Says . . .